 Maintain a data backup: Finally, you need to be sure that—should some disaster befall your business—your data won’t be irrevocably lost to you.
 A data backup that meets accepted best practices is an effective way to ensure this.
 We always recommend that you subscribe to the three-two-one rule (at least three copies of your data, in at least two places, at least one of which being offsite).
 The cloud is often a good fit for these needs.

 This can be a lot to process, especially when you will already have your hands full as you reopen.
-TAP Tech is here to help.
-For more information about how we can assist your business moving forward, reach out to us at 203-744-9760.
+COMPANYNAME is here to help.
+For more information about how we can assist your business moving forward, reach out to us at PHONENUMBER.